mariuszrokita/docker-k8s-recipes/docker/non-root-user/README.md

 A couple of useful commands to be executed many times during development:
 1. `pipenv run pytest` - to run unit tests
 1. `pipenv run python ./app` - to run your custom application
-1. `pipenv check` - to check for security vulnerabilities in your development
+1. `pipenv check` - to check for security vulnerabilities in your development environment

 ## Container
 Execute following to build image, run the container and then remove it immediately: